Jamey Wright: Los Angeles Dodgers, second stint

 On December 24, 2013, the Dodgers announced that they had signed Wright to a one-year Major League contract, the first time since 2005 that he was guaranteed a spot on the roster coming into spring training.
 He pitched better in the first half of the season than the second half, posting a 3.50 ERA prior to the All-Star break and a 5.74 ERA thereafter.
 On September 21, he filled in for a start against the Cubs.
 Though he hoped to last five or six innings, he only pitched two.
 He allowed one run in an eventual 8–5 victory.
 Wright appeared in 61 games, posting a 5–4 record and a 4.35 ERA.
-The Dodgers won the NL West, and Wright was part of the playoff roster, though he did not pitch at all as Los Angeles was eliminated by the Cardinals in four games in the NLDS.
+The Dodgers won the NL West, and Wright was part of the playoff roster, though he did not pitch as Los Angeles was eliminated by the Cardinals in four games in the NLDS.
 After the season, he became a free agent.

 End of career and statistics

 On February 14, 2015, Wright signed a minor league contract with the Rangers.
 However, he was released on March 31 when he was unable to make the roster during spring training.
 He sat out the rest of the season, then signed a minor league contract with the Dodgers on February 24, 2016.
 Unable to make the Dodgers Opening Day roster, he announced his retirement on March 28, 2016.

 Wright pitched for 19 seasons in the major leagues.
 Of his 719 appearances, 248 were starts.
 He had a 97–130 record, a 4.81 ERA, 1,189 strikeouts, 978 walks, and 2,168 hits allowed in 2,036 2/3 innings.
-Although nearly 40 percent of his career was spent in the bullpen, Wright tied with Bert Blyleven for 17th all-time in most batters hit by pitches, with 155 each.
+Wright hit 155 batters, which is tied for 18th all-time with Bert Blyleven, though Blyleven faced more than twice as many batters as Wright.

 After retiring, Wright worked for his agent for a few years before rejoining the Dodgers organization in 2020 as a special assistant.
 In 2021, Wright was hired as the pitching coach for the Triple-A Oklahoma City Dodgers.
+He was replaced in 2022 by Dave Borkowski.